Navaneeth-R-Krishnan/thirtysixstudio/README.md

-# Thirtysix Studios Landing Page Replica
+# Thirtysix Studios Landing Page

 This project is a frontend implementation of the landing page for **Thirtysix Studios**, built using JavaScript and React.
 The page features smooth and interactive animations powered by **GSAP (GreenSock Animation Platform)**.